-Chalk/Carbon/Pigment: Division B: Wood, Metal, Textiles (SF 50352)
+Chalk/Carbon/Pigment: Division C: Glass, Wood, Metal, Textiles (SF 50336c)

-Any original artwork done with pencils, chalk, pens, ink, paint, charcoal, dyes, etc., on wood, metal, or textiles.
-Painted and/or glazed pre-formed ceramics and painted porcelain dolls are not eligible for State Fair exhibit.
-Any exhibits created as a piece of wall art must be prepared for hanging.
+Any original artwork done with pencils, chalk, pens, ink, paint, charcoal, dyes, etc., on glass, wood, metal, and textiles.
+This would include all painting, sketching, drawing, cartooning, original non-computer-generated graphics, printing, etc. Painted and/or glazed pre-formed ceramics and painted porcelain dolls are not eligible for the State Fair exhibit.
+Drawings and paintings should be matted or framed under glass.
+(Exceptions: Oil and acrylic paintings do not require glass and are not required to be matted.)